-Drive into district Commewijne for an idea of how life must have been on the plantations during their booming period in the colonial times.
+Drive into the district of Commewijne for an idea of how life must have been on the plantations during their boom period in colonial times.
 We explore the plantations of Marienburg and Peperpot to learn about the history of Suriname.
 Later we take a boat on the Suriname River to look for freshwater dolphins, which can often be spotted in groups of up to twenty.
-Overnight Eco-Resort Inn or similar.
+Overnight at Eco-Resort Inn or similar.
 (BL)

 Day 12 – Anaula

-Head south from Paramaribo by road to Atjoni, and then travel by boat to Anaula Nature Resort, situated at the foot of the Ferulassi falls, passing various Maroon villages, breathtaking scenery, and the tempestuous Jaw Jaw rapids.
-After some relaxation time we will take a dugout boat and go to an island in the Ferullasi rapids which has a sandy beach where we can relax, swim and enjoy a natural Jacuzzi.
-In the evening we head out on the river in search of caiman.
-Overnight Anaula Nature Resort.
+We head south from Paramaribo by road to Atjoni, and then travel by boat to Anaula Nature Resort situated at the foot of the Ferulassi falls, passing various Maroon villages through breath-taking scenery, and the tempestuous Jaw Jaw rapids.
+On arrival we will take a dugout boat to an island in the Ferullasi rapids which has a sandy beach where we can relax, swim and enjoy a natural Jacuzzi.
+In the evening we head out on the river in search of Caiman.
+Overnight at Anaula Nature Resort.
 (BLD)

 The Maroon people are the descendants of former runaway slaves who fled the colonial plantations from the end of the 17th century onwards, for a better life in the interior.
-Most settled along rivers, some crossing into French Guiana, and customs that they had brought with them from Africa remained largely intact and free from too many outside cultural influences.
+Most settled alongside rivers, some crossing into French Guyana and customs that they had brought with them from Africa remain largely free from outside influences.
 A visit to Maroon villages presents an utterly different side of Latin America that is rarely encountered by travellers.